h183502/dat110public/week12/week12.md

 - Util: contains various utility methods for obtaining registry or performing conversion.

 ### Running the ChordDHT system

+The ChordDHT is provided to you as a complete system that allows you to test reading and writing of requests from any client and to also test the quorum-based consistency protocol.
+Warning!
+You'll get many messages in the console when you run each chordNode, you may remove them in the code.
+- In addition, you can create a jar file for each process (1-10) where the main-class is                                                                                                                                           specified as the name of the process.
+This allows you to launch the chord nodes from an external terminal and provides the flexibility to view only the results of your unit-tests in the IDE.
+You can use the chord.sh located here: https://github.com/selabhvl/dat110public/blob/master/week12/chordjars/chord.sh for this purpose.
+- When you have generated the jar files, run each jar file e.g. $ java -jar chorddht1.jar in a separate terminal.
+(Note chorddht1.jar must be started first)
-1. Specify one valid IP address (multi-machine setup) or process name (single machine testing) in the StaticTracker class (This process class is expected to be started first to create the ring).
-You can simply leave the process names as "process1", "process2", "process3", ..., etc.
+- If you want to use multiple machines, then make the changes mentioned at the beginning, specify one valid IP address (multi-machine setup) in the StaticTracker class (This process class is expected to be started first to create the ring).
+Recompile using ChordNodeContainer as the Main Class in the manifest file and generate a new single jar file.
+Distribute this jar file among the group members.
-2. Specify the ttl value to decide how long the node should be alive.
-If you want the program to run forever, set the run forever variable to true in the ChordNodeContainer.
-Or increase the sleep time to make it run longer.
+On the IDE:
-3. Run the first ChordNodeContainer class (e.g. process1)
+- Run the first ChordNodeContainer class (e.g. process1)
-4. Several ChordNodeContainer instances can then be launched.
+- Several ChordNodeContainer instances can then be launched.
 Each must specify addresses of at least one active ChordNodeContainer that is running currently in their StaticTracker class (e.g. "process1", "process2", etc.)

+**Testing that the chord ring works**
-5. Run the NodeClient class to test that a client can contact an active node and request for a file by resolving the file through the contacted node.
+Run the NodeClient class to test that a client can contact an active node and request for a file by resolving the file through the contacted node.